-- b.
+- h.
+Structural Damage - i.
+ACV estimating - j.
+Screening for fraudulent claims - b.
 SCs must have an ongoing training plan and program for continuing education of staff appraisers, including fraud awareness. - c.
 SCs must have a plan for periodic evaluation of the quality and accuracy of its independent appraisers. - d.
-Reinspections must be completed on 75 percent of all repaired motor vehicles whose damage exceeded \$4,000 including damages paid under a Direct Payment Plan. - e.
-Reinspections must be completed on 25 percent of all repaired motor vehicles whose damage was less than \$4,000 including damages paid under a Direct Payment Plan. - 8.
-SCs must establish procedures to comply with claims requirements included in the mandatory pre-insurance inspection program established by Regulation 211 CMR 94.00 (Appendix F). - B. Normal Claim Handling - 1.
+Re-inspections must be completed on 75 percent of all repaired motor vehicles whose damage exceeded \$4,000 including damages paid under a Direct Payment Plan. - e.
+Re-inspections must be completed on 25 percent of all repaired motor vehicles whose damage was less than \$4,000 including damages paid under a Direct Payment Plan. - 8.
+SCs must establish procedures to comply with claims requirements included in the mandatory pre-insurance inspection program established by Regulation 211 CMR 94.00.
+Refer to Appendix F. - B. Normal Claim Handling - 1.
 Initial screening of reports of accidents and losses - a.
 All new notices shall be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned to a person with sufficient experience and training. - b.
 The initial screening shall determine whether accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
 The initial screening shall identify losses involving theft or arson, which always require detailed investigation. - d.
-The fraud indicators of CAR Special Investigations Unit (SIU) Standards and Fraud Profile shall be considered to determine possible warning signs of fraud (Appendix A).
+The fraud indicators of CAR's Special Investigative Unit (SIU) Standards and Fraud Profile shall be considered to determine possible warning signs of fraud.
+Refer to Appendix A.

-CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & Property Damage Liability ClaimsRevision Date2016.05.31 PagePage 5 of 8
+CARCommercial Claims Performance StandardsStandard IMotor Vehicle Physical Damage & PropertyDamage Liability ClaimsRevision Date2019.04.26PagePage 5 of 8